What Injured People Need to Know About Foot Injury Lawsuit Settlements

 What Makes Foot and Ankle Injuries So Serious?

 When the “foundation” of your body can’t move or carry weight, you certainly can’t carry on as normal.
-Serious ankle and foot injuries are common after car accidents or a slip and fall for a handful of reasons.
+Serious ankle and foot injuries are common after car accidents or a slip and fall for a handful of reasons, ranging from human anatomy and reaction to the sheer forces generated during an accident.
+These injuries are not merely inconvenient; they often represent life-altering traumas that necessitate extensive medical intervention and complex legal assessment.

 Bodies Tend to Tense Before Impact